St Richard Reynolds Catholic College

-St Richard Reynolds Catholic College is a coeducational Catholic school for pupils aged 4 to 18.
+St Richard Reynolds Catholic College is a coeducational all-through Catholic school for pupils aged 4 to 18.
 It is located in Twickenham, in the London Borough of Richmond upon Thames, England.

 The school is named after Saint Richard Reynolds, a Brigittine monk at Syon Abbey who was executed in 1535 for refusing the Oath of Supremacy to King Henry VIII of England.
 The feast day of St Richard Reynolds is 4 May.

 St Richard Reynolds Catholic College consists of a primary school and a high school: St Richard Reynolds Catholic Primary School for pupils aged 4 to 11 and St Richard Reynolds Catholic High School for pupils aged 11 to 18.
 Both the secondary school and the primary school received outstanding grades as the outcome of their first Ofsted inspection in February 2015 and their second Ofsted inspection in March 2019.

 Performance

 As with other schools, latest exam results and related data, for both the secondary school and the primary school, are published in the Department for Education's national tables.